Find out when to publish your videos to TikTok for the best chance of high engagement rates.

 When posting for Saturdays, consider what type of content people might enjoy when they’re getting ready to go out with friends.

-How To Tailor Posting Times For Your Brand
+How To Tailor Posting Times For Your Time Zone

 The best times to post recommendations above are written in Eastern Standard Time (Hello New York!), so how will you convert that data into a schedule that works for your audience?